Sector Development Archives - ISO-BEA

 • Civil and potential criminal prosecution, in the case of fraud.

-These measures may be imposed not only on the Applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
+These measures may be imposed not only on the applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
 Any Applicant receiving approval for funding will be required to sign a legally enforceable agreement, which includes provisions concerning misrepresentations, defaults, and related matters.

 Accepting Funding and Contribution Agreement